mozjay/clogman-mode/README.md

 - **627** derived items with their dependencies
 - **27** clog items craftable from other clog items

-This data was generated from the OSRS Wiki.
+This data was generated from the OSRS Wiki using [osrs-clog-dependencies](https://github.com/mozjay/osrs-clog-dependencies).

 ## Credits